Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 Thousands of cruise ship passengers are now slated to return home in the coming days from ships whose voyages began before the industry's temporary halt.

-Many of those that remain at sea have had difficulty finding countries that will allow them to dock, even those with no identified cases aboard.
+Many of the ships that remain at sea have had difficulty finding countries that will allow them to dock, even those with no identified cases aboard.

-Marilee Perkal, whose daughter and son-in-law are on board, said they have been told there are no signs of passengers with symptoms.
-She said that her daughter recently sent a photo of her and her husband lounging by the pool.
+Marilee Perkal, whose daughter and son-in-law are on board, said they had been told there are no signs of passengers with symptoms.
+She said her daughter recently sent a photo of her and her husband lounging by the pool.

 As a precaution, her daughter told her, the ship has had no buffets since the start of its cruise.
 Guests are not even allowed to touch the salad dressing bottles.
 "That has been a comfort," she said.

-On Wednesday, however, Hawaii announced that no additional cruise ships will be allowed to dock.
+On Wednesday, however, Hawaii announced no additional cruise ships would be allowed to dock.
 Passengers had not yet been informed of a new plan for disembarking, Perkal said.

 ---